-• Backless booster seats If your backless booster seat has a removable shield, remove the shield.
+• Backless booster seats

+If your backless booster seat has a removable shield, remove the shield.
 If a vehicle seating position has a low seat back or no head restraint, a backless booster seat may place your child's head (as measured at the tops of the ears) above the top of the seat.
-In this case, move the backless booster to another seating position with a
+In this case, move the backless booster to another seating position with a higher seat back or head restraint and lap/shoulder belts, or consider using a high back booster seat.

-High back booster seats If, with a backless booster seat, you cannot find a seating position that adequately supports your child's head, a high back booster seat would be a better choice.
+• High back booster seats

+If, with a backless booster seat, you cannot find a seating position that adequately supports your child's head, a high back booster seat would be a better choice.